Fly-tipping is an increasing problem throughout the Scottish Borders. This is dumped waste on public or private land such as:

 - Report any incidents of illegal dumping on publicly owned land to our Neighbourhood Services team online or by calling us on 0300 100 1800.

-- To report dumping on privately owned land, for example farm woodland, contact the National Dumb Dumpers helpline on 0300 777 2292 or report online to Dumb Dumpers.
+- To report dumping on public or private land, for example farm woodland, use Zero Waste Scotland's Dumb Dumpers online form or phone 0300 777 2292.

 - If you own private land where fly-tipping has occurred it is your responsibility to clear-up the area and dispose of waste correctly.